-In 2015, we upgraded Cover Your Tracks with a new feature: tracker blocker testing.
-Million of Internet users are using privacy add-ons and other tools to block trackers, including tools like AdBlock, Ghostery and Disconnect.
+In 2015, we upgraded the project with a new feature: tracker blocker testing.
+Millions of Internet users are using privacy add-ons and other tools to block trackers, including tools like AdBlock, Ghostery, and Disconnect.
 But how well do these add-ons actually protect users from invasive tracking?

 The results of Cover Your Tracks use several simulated tracking domains to trigger tracker blockers.
 Some blockers (such as Adblock Plus or Ghostery) are triggered by URL parameters that match ads or tracking beacons.
 Other blockers (such as AdAway or Disconnect) match on a per-domain basis, and we strive to have our test domains included in such tools’ lists.
 Still other blockers (such as our own Privacy Badger) use a heuristic approach, blocking the inclusion of trackers by detecting their use across domains.

-In order to detect these different approaches, we have simulated tracking which triggers all three types of blocking.
-The site generates third-party requests like:
+In order to detect these different approaches, we have simulated tracking that triggers all three types of blocking.
+The Cover Your Tracks site generates third-party requests like: